U.S. flag

 6. Risk of unemployment: To better reflect contingencies that the victims would have faced, all projected earnings and fringe benefits (assumed to be received during projected employment and until work-life expectancy) amounts will be adjusted for a factor to account for the risk of unemployment as lifetime jobs are not representative of the modern economy.
 This adjustment is made because work-life expectancies are based on years of expected workforce participation, which, as defined by the Bureau of Labor Statistics, include periods an individual is either working or seeking work.
 Historical unemployment rates were examined and a reduction factor of 6% is applied to presumed earnings and fringe benefits to account for this risk[4].

-7. Personal consumption adjustment for decedents: For claims for deceased victims whose death was related to an eligible condition, the VCF subtracts from annual projected compensable income and benefits the decedent’s share of household expenditures or consumption as a percentage of income, using expenditure data by income level obtained from “Table 2.
-Income before taxes: Average annual expenditures and characteristics, Consumer Expenditure Survey, 2009,” published by the Bureau of Labor Statistics (“BLS”).
+7. Personal consumption adjustment for decedents: For claims for deceased victims whose death was related to an eligible condition, the VCF subtracts from annual projected compensable income and benefits the decedent’s share of household expenditures or consumption as a percentage of income, using expenditure data by income level obtained from “Table 1203.
+Income before taxes: Annual expenditure, means, shares, standard errors, and relative standard errors, Consumer Expenditure Survey, 2022,” published by the Bureau of Labor Statistics (“BLS”).
 This subtraction is a standard adjustment in evaluating loss of earnings in wrongful death claims because some amount of the income the decedent would have contributed to the household would have been consumed personally by the decedent and not available to other household members.
 A decedent’s expenditures were calculated as a share, based on household size, of certain expenditure categories.
 For married or single individuals with dependents,[5] these expenditure categories include Food, Apparel & Services, Transportation, Entertainment, Personal Care Products and Services, and Miscellaneous.
 For single individuals without dependents, Housing, Education and Health are also included.[6]
 For lower income categories where total expenditures exceed income, expenditures were scaled to income, so as not to reduce income for expenses potentially met by other forms of support.
 This approach was intended to avoid a penalty to the victim.
 Table 4 below shows calculated consumption rates by income bracket and for various household sizes.

 Decedent's Personal Expenditures or Consumption as Percent of Income